rolextm/ASR33-dterm/README.txt

 dterm: A simple terminal program

+This version has added the parameter asrmode.
+If set, bit 8 from all incoming data is set to 0.
+This is helpful when trying to talk to a device that expects a teletype like an ASR33 connected to a pdp/8

+When using slow reading software like 8K Basic it is good to set delay=5 and crwait=250 so you can copy/paste long programs without any errors.

 dterm is a simple terminal emulator, which doesn't actually emulate any particular terminal.
 Mainly, it is designed for use with xterm and friends, which already do a perfectly good emulation, and therefore